openzoom/zoomit-as3-sdk/README.md

 -------

-The Zoom.it API ActionScript 3 library was created by Daniel Gasienica and is licensed under the [Apache Licence, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0.html)
+The Zoom.it API ActionScript 3 library was created by Daniel Gasienica and is licensed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0.html)

 Example
 -------